 There are several ways to create a backup of your phone.
 Follow the below steps to create a backup first.

-- One of the best options is to make use of Samsung’s very own Kies software that we normally use to update the software of our Galaxy devices.
+- One of the best options is to use Samsung’s very own Kies software that we usually use to update the software of our Galaxy devices.

 - The second way to create a backup of the device is with a Google account.
-Go to Settings > General > Backup & Reset and it will provide two options and those are backup my data and automatic restores.
-Ensure those options are enabled by ticking the checkbox next to them and it will backup details like Wi-Fi password, app data, Google settings, and bookmarks automatically to the Google server.
+Go to Settings > General > Backup & Reset, and it will provide two options, and those are backup my data and automatic restores.
+Ensure those options are enabled by ticking the checkbox next to them.
+It will backup details like Wi-Fi password, app data, Google settings, and bookmarks automatically to the Google server.